-For example, with this approach, it’s not enough just to say, “I want to build a retirement nest egg.”
-With the SMART goal technique, an individual might opt instead to outline things like:
+With this approach, it’s not enough just to say, “I want to learn how to build a nest egg for emergencies.”
+The SMART goal technique requires you to walk through each step:

 Debt can be a major roadblock in building a nest egg, especially if it’s high-interest debt.
 Those who are struggling to pay down debt may not be able to put as much money into savings as they would like.
 Prioritizing paying down debt quickly can help save money on interest and reduce financial stress.
 Adding debt payments into a monthly budget can be one smart way to make sure a debt repayment plan stays on track.

-In paying down debt, it’s usually worth calling the lender to whom the debt is owed.
+If you’re having trouble paying down a certain debt, like a credit card or medical bill, it might be worth calling the lender.
 In some cases, lenders may work with an individual to create a manageable debt repayment plan.
 Calling the lender before the debt is sent to a debt collector is key, as many debt collectors don’t accept payment plans.

 Here are two popular debt repayment strategies that might be worth researching: the highest interest rate method and the snowball method.

-The highest interest rate method focuses on paying off the highest interest rate debt as fast as possible, because its interest is costing the consumer the most.
+The highest interest rate method focuses on paying off the debt with the highest interest rate as fast as possible, because the interest is costing you the most.
 This method can save the most money in the long run.

-When saving money to build a nest egg, whether in a savings account or a retirement account, it can be helpful to understand compound interest.
-Put simply, compound interest is interest that the saver earns on interest.
+When saving money to build a nest egg, whether in a savings account or a retirement account, compound interest can be a major growth factor.
+Put simply, compound interest is interest that you earn on interest.

 That number will show how many years it will take the initial investment to double, and every time that number of years passes, the investment will double again.

-Many people choose to invest their money to build their nest egg, rather than place it in a savings account that offers interest.
+Many people choose to invest their money to build their nest egg, rather than place it in a savings account that offers typically low interest rates.
 While not all investments have a guaranteed return, the money earned on investments can be reinvested in a manner similar to how compound interest works.

 Grow your Nest Egg